ericcheung1/ericcheung1/README.md

 # Hi, I'm Eric

-I'm an undergraduate economics student passionate for data.
-I enjoy working on projects that involves sports.
+I'm an undergraduate economics student with a passion for data.
+I enjoy working on projects that combines sports and programming.

 ---

 ### Key Projects

 * **NBA Salary Prediction Pipeline:** An end-to-end machine learning project to predict NBA player salaries, featuring web scraping, data cleaning, SQLite database management, and **Machine Learning** modeling.
-* **Canucks Fan Sentiment Analysis:** Aims to analyze the sentiment of fans on r/canucks post-game threads from the 2024–25 NHL season.
+* **Canucks Fan Sentiment Analysis:** Aims to analyze the sentiment of fans on r/canucks post-game discussion threads from the 2024–25 NHL season.
 The results are displayed and deployed in a **Flask** web application.

 ---